Where the Term GEO Came From

 The paper's contribution was twofold: it formalized "Generative Engine Optimization" as a research problem, and it benchmarked nine candidate optimization strategies against a corpus of real generative-engine queries.
 The benchmark, GEO-bench, covers 10K queries across nine domains.

 Strategies the authors tested ranged from straightforward (adding citations, quotations, statistics) to keyword-focused (adding query keywords, fluency improvements).
-The reported impact: well-executed GEO can lift visibility in generative engines meaningfully — the paper's headline claim is up to roughly 40% uplift on its benchmarks for the strongest strategies.
+The reported impact: well-executed GEO can lift visibility in generative engines meaningfully — the paper's headline claim is up to roughly 40% uplift on its benchmarks for the strongest strategies, which is why enterprise teams increasingly formalize this work as AI search optimization rather than treating it as an SEO subtask.

 What the GEO Research Paper Found Worked